DanielGall500/Grew-TSE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Grew-TSE is a tool for query-based generation of Minimal Pair datasets from treebanks for Targeted Syntactic Evaluation of LLMs.
-The query language of choice is [GREW (Graph Rewriting for NLP)](https://grew.fr/)
+The query language of choice is [GREW (Graph Rewriting for NLP)](https://grew.fr/).
+Pronounced like the german word Grütze, meaning grits or groats.

 ## Use Cases
 * Generation of datasets for a wide range of languages where one particular type of token is masked.